-There were no remaining amortizable intangible assets at December 31, 2022 and intangible assets in 2021 related primarily to customer relationships.
-These intangible assets, with an original gross carrying amount of \$25.0 million, were being amortized over a period of 10 years and became fully amortized during the quarter ended March 31, 2021.
-We did not record an impairment of our amortizable intangible assets during the years ended December 31, 2022, 2021 and 2020.
+There were no remaining amortizable intangible assets at December 31, 2023 and 2022.
+Intangible assets related primarily to customer relationships with an original gross carrying amount of \$25.0 million, were being amortized over a period of 10 years and became fully amortized during the quarter ended March 31, 2021.
+We did not record an impairment of our intangible assets during the years ended December 31, 2023, 2022 and 2021.